zmsp/zmsp.github.io/_posts/2022-05-12-mentoring-interns.md

 ---
-title:  "How do youuuoo mentor interns?"
+title:  "How do I mentor interns?"
 excerpt: "Personal Perspective - on running an internship program in a tech company"
 header:
   teaser: https://i.imgur.com/R7CbUmn.jpg